-The College Preparatory Program at Daytona State helps students develop the skills essential for academic success.
+The Developmental Education program at Daytona State helps students develop the skills essential for academic success.
 The curriculum emphasizes reading, communicating and learning through writing, basic mathematical concepts and effective life and study skills.
-The College Preparatory Program consists of non-college credit courses in reading, writing and mathematics and two college credit courses, Intermediate Algebra and Dynamics of Student Success, both of which can be used toward the A.A. degree.
+Developmental Education consists of non-college credit courses in reading, writing and mathematics and four college credit courses, Intermediate Algebra and Dynamics of Student Success, Critical Reading Techniques and English Grammar, all of which can be used toward the A.A. degree.
 Students who place into REA0017/0017L are required to take Dynamics of Student Success, SLS1122, during their first semester at Daytona State.

 A student who entered 9th grade in a Florida public school in the 2003-2004 school year, or any year thereafter, and earned a Florida standard high school diploma or a student who is serving as an active duty member of any branch of the U.S. Armed Services is not required to take the common placement test and is not required to enroll in developmental education.

 Students who entered the 9th grade in a Florida public school prior to the 2003-2004 school year or did not attend a Florida public high school must take the Florida Post Secondary Education Test (P.E.R.T.) or submit SAT, ACT, Accuplacer or FCAT scores (the scores cannot be more than 2 years old) that exempt them from the college developmental education program or they must submit college transcripts that show the completion of Freshman English I or Intermediate Algebra.